AustinGil/vuetensils/README.md

 Vuetensil's components are designed to be starting points for some of the most common UI features.
 They bring all the functionality you would expect from a UI library, but only the bare minimum styles to avoid adding any extra bloat.
 You can work on the branding, and you don't have to worry about the accessibility.

-Import just the features you need (like a WCAG-friendly dialog that traps focus and prevents scrolling), and apply your custom design.
-No overhead from unused styles!
+Import just the features you need (like a [WCAG-friendly dialog](https://vuetensils.austingil.com/components/Dialog.html) that traps focus and prevents scrolling), and apply your custom design.
+No overhead from unused styles and no wrestling with overly-specific styles.

 ## Getting Started